 The first step is important because there may already be guidelines for relocation.
 There is a better chance to have your request approved if all of the past court rulings are followed.
 For example, if the court ruling states there must be a 2-month notice before planning the move.
 The next step is to do research on the relocation laws specific to your state.
 Finally, if the non-custodial parent doesn’t agree with the move the other parent will need to prove the reasoning behind moving.
 In all cases, it is important to keep the child’s best interests in mind.

 Motion to Modify Spousal Maintenance

-Although it is possible to modify an original spousal maintenance agreement it can be difficult without substantial reasoning.
-The most common changes include either spouses finances or circumstances.
+It is possible to modify an original spousal maintenance agreement, but it can be difficult without substantial reasoning.
+The most common changes include either spouses’ finances or circumstances.
 Either party involved may have reported inaccurate income information or received money after a death in the family.
-Both of these situations may constitute for a modification in the document.
+Both of these situations may constitute a modification in the document.
 Circumstances that may approve the motion include an unreported inheritance or the loss of a job.

 Motion to Modify Child Support

-There are two ways to have child support orders modified, by a court order, or by cost-of-living adjustments.
-In order for the court to change the original order there are certain requirements that must be met.
+There are two ways to have child support orders modified; by a court order or by cost-of-living adjustments.
+For the court to change the original order certain requirements must be met.
 For example if a parent were to lose their job or have a major decrease in income there may be reasoning for a change.
 It could also involve an increase or decrease in the needs of the parent or child, or a large medical expense for the child.
 For a full list of criteria visit The Minnesota Department of Human Services.

 Do you have questions about divorce?